Cubified/faceid_lock/README.md

      make ldclean

-Then drop an image of your face into the `img` folder (you may have to create the folder if you have not compiled before).
+Then drop an image of your face into the `img` folder.
 It can be in any common format (JPG, PNG, etc.), but ensure that the `USERIMAGE_INPUT` variable in the `Makefile` corresponds with its filename.

 This image is compiled into the binary, then accessed at runtime to avoid complications over file locations &ndash; the only downside of such an approach is that the final binary can swell significantly depending on the resolution of the chosen image.
 As such, scaling your image down to a smaller resolution may be advantageous if this is a worry.